 Additionally, the Republican leadership in Missouri—from Governor Parson down to the legislature—seems fully committed to restricting our voting rights while Missourians are struggling to regain any sense of normalcy during this pandemic.
 These efforts are undemocratic and unacceptable.

 Transparency at all levels of government is not only crucial to the success of our democracy, it’s what Missourians want.
-I’m passionate about making sure our state government is fair, transparent and responsive to constituents.
+I will lead with integrity and work to ensure our state government is fair, transparent and responsive to constituents.

 My grandfather was a proud union member who understood the value of hard work and took pride in his ability to provide for his large family.
 With 13 kids (not a typo!), his union membership allowed him to put food on the table and ensure his wife and children had access to health care.